-WHO staff working in Pakistan designed a unique needle holder.
+WHO staff working in Pakistan next designed a unique needle holder borrowed in concept from Wyeth.
 Sterilized needles were dispensed from one holder and used needles placed in a second.
 At the end of the day the thermostable plastic holders could be dropped in boiling water, removed after 20 minutes, shaken once and the vaccinator was prepared for the next day.

-A further simplification in vaccination stemmed from English studies24 which demonstrated that an alcohol or acetone saturated cotton swab did little more than rearrange bacteria on the skin surface.
-Field tests confirmed that the frequency of bacterial sepsis following vaccination was no different whether the skin was cleansed or not.
+A further simplification stemmed from English studies which demonstrated that an alcohol or acetone saturated cotton swab did little more than rearrange bacteria on the skin surface.
+Field tests confirmed that Ø the frequency of bacterial sepsis following vaccination was no different whether the skin was cleansed or not.
 Vaccinators were thus instructed only to wipe away caked dirt if present.
 Thus, with heat stable vaccine, a vaccinator could carry in his pocket all the equipment he needed for a month's work.

 Between 1967 and 1969 programs began in most infected and neighboring countries and by 1971, all were in operation.
 The strategy initially called for nationwide systematic vaccination programs to be completed over two to three years, during which time reporting systems would be developed.
-25 It was expected that by then, smallpox cases would be few in number, an effective reporting system would have become wellestablished and the remaining foci could quickly be eliminated.
-The program had hardly begun, however, when Foege, then working in Eastern Nigeria, demonstrated that even in a developing country which was poorly vaccinated, a sensitive system for the detection of cases and the containment of outbreaks could be rapidly developed.26 In this case, serendipity prevailed.
-Awaiting the arrival of transport and supplies for the mass vaccination campaign and lacking more than a limited supply of vaccine, Foege decided simply to contain those outbreaks he could find.
-A mission radio network cooperated in reporting cases.
-Using such transport as could be found locally, Foege with a small group of Nigerians undertook to vaccinate intensively in those villages where cases were reported, to trace the origins of the outbreaks and to repeat the process when previously undetected outbreaks were discovered.
-When supplies arrived some months later, he began a systematic vaccination program, but no smallpox could be found.
-A vaccination scar survey, to his surprise, revealed that less than half the population had ever been vaccinated.
-The observation that it was possible to rapidly develop a reporting system and to interrupt transmission even in a densely populated country and, at a time when less than half the population possessed any immunity came as a great surprise.
-Similar observations, however, soon followed in other countries of Western Africa, in Indonesia and in Brazil.
+It was expected that by then, smallpox cases would be few in number, an effective reporting system would have become well-established and the remaining foci could quickly be eliminated.
+The program had hardly begun, however, when in Eastern Nigeria, serendipity prevailed.
+Awaiting the arrival of transport and supplies for a mass vaccination campaign and lacking more than a limited supply of vaccine, Bill Foege decided simply to contain those outbreaks he could find."
+A mission radio, network cooperated in reporting cases.
+Using such transport as could be found.
+Foege with a small group of Nigerians undertook to vaccinate intensively in those villages where cases were reported, to trace the origins of the outbreaks and to repeat the process when new outbreaks were discovered.
+When supplies arrived months later, he began a systematic vaccination program, but no smallpox could be found.
+A vaccination scar survey, to be surprise, revealed that less than half the population had ever been vaccinated.
+The observation that it was possible to rapidly develop a reporting system and to interrupt transmission even in a densely populated developing country and, at a time when less than half the population possessed any immunity came as a great surprise.
+Similar observations soon followed in other countries of Western Africa, in Indonesia and in Brazil.

 The program strategy was changed to give priority to "surveillance-containment," as it was called.
 A decision that the strategy should be changed and changing it, however, proved to be, quite different matters.
 Mass vaccination was traditional and well understood.
 Moreover, the formidable logistics of a systematic vaccination program permitted little time for other activities.
-To give sufficient emphasis to surveillance-containment, we eventually stated bluntly that mass vaccination was not really required, only surveillance-containment.
-Gradually, the strategy did change although, by inertia and tradition, programs of systematic vaccinaton continued in most countries.
+To give emphasis to surveillance-containment, we eventually stated bluntly that mass vaccination was not really required, only surveillance-containment.
+Gradually, the strategy changed.
 In Africa and South America, we found that a surveillance team of only 2 to 3 persons could effectively cope with an area inhabited by a population of 2 to 5 million persons.
 Each health center and hospital was visited and asked to send a report each week as to the number of smallpox cases seen.
 Schools and weekly markets were visited to ask persons if any had seen smallpox cases.
 When cases were reported, the surveillance teams, with local health workers, contained the outbreak.